 \subsection{Comparison of the Optimal BESS Size with Different EMS Under Stability Constraints}

-As summarized in Section \ref{sec:review}, existing EMSs supporting the design of OReP2HS are predominantly based on rule-based or optimization-based approaches with time resolutions ranging from at least 5 min to 1 h.
-The components of the OReP2HS are optimized based on these EMSs considering only the power balance of PV, WTs, AELs, and BESS at discrete time steps, without accounting for the transient power balance requirements that are essential for maintaining voltage and frequency stability.

-However, an OReP2HS must coordinate PV, WTs, AELs, and BESS to maintain power balance on the transient time scale (milliseconds to seconds) to ensure voltage and frequency stability.
-The EMSs reported in the literature and summarized in Section \ref{sec:review} ensure the power balance of PV, WTs, AELs, and BESS at discrete time points in scheduling (every 5 minutes or hourly), but they cannot maintain power balance on the transient timescale.
-In particular, BESS may overcharge or over-discharge between these discrete points, losing its grid-forming ability and causing instability.
-Therefore, the design of OReP2HS based on EMS with 5-min or 1-h resolutions may lead to the underestimation of the BESS size required to ensure the stability of OReP2HS.
+As summarized in Section \ref{sec:review}, existing EMSs supporting the design of OReP2HS are predominantly based on rule-based or optimization-based approaches with time resolutions ranging from at least 5 minutes to 1 hour.
+The components of the OReP2HS are optimized based on these EMSs considering only the power balance of PV, WTs, AELs, and BESS at discrete time steps (every 5 minutes or hourly), without accounting for the intra-step power balance.
+However, BESS may overcharge or over-discharge between these discrete time steps, losing its grid-forming ability and causing instability.
+Thus, the design of OReP2HS based on EMS with 5-min or hourly resolutions in the may lead to the underestimation of the BESS size required to ensure the reliable operation of OReP2HS.

-Therefore, we compared the optimal BESS sizes obtained under the proposed EMS and under the EMSs reported in the literature \cite{ibanez2022simulation,ibanez2023off,wang2023optimising,abdin2024feasibility} with 5-minute time resolution while considering system transient power balance constraints.
-The optimal BESS size for each case is evaluated using the high-fidelity simulation-based search procedure (as shown in Fig. \ref{fig:EMS}, which considers the voltage and frequency stability constraints).
-Then, we use the optimal configuration ratio $\rho^{\text{Bat}}$ of battery capacity (defined as the ratio of the battery size to the rated hourly energy output of power sources, as $\rho^{\text{Bat}}=S^{\text{Bat}}/(S^{\text{PV}}+\sum_{i=1}^{m}S_{i}^{\text{WT}})$) to quantify the influence of the stability constraints on the optimal battery size.
-The results are listed in Table \ref{tab:SimResultEMS-BESS}.
+To this end, this section compares the optimal battery capacities reported in the state-of-the-art studies \cite{ibanez2022simulation,abdin2024feasibility} under EMS strategies Benchmark 1 and 2 with a time resolution of 5 minutes, and conducts two tests: 1) using the proposed high-fidelity model (with a time resolution of 0.04 ms) to test whether the battery capacities reported in existing literature can support the stable operation of an OReP2H system over a full year (8760 hours) simulation; 2) if frequency or voltage instability occurs during the 8760-hour simulation using the reported capacity, applying the proposed optimization method (as shown in Fig. \ref{fig:Solving}, which considers the voltage and frequency security as constraints) to re-evaluate the minimum battery capacity required for stable operation under the literature's EMS logic.